-EDUC 315: Teaching in a Multicultural Setting (3 units) should be completed prior to beginning the 500 series.
+EDUC 315: Teaching in a Multicultural Setting (3 units) should be completed prior to beginning the 500 series with a grade of a B or higher.

 ANTH/ENGL 453: Language, Culture and Linguistics (3 units) Preferably taken as an undergraduate senior, but may be completed concurrently with the 500 series by petition.
+Must be completed with a grade of a B or higher.

-A student with otherwise excellent qualifications may be permitted to take one of these prerequisite courses concurrently with methodology coursework, at the discretion of the Candidate Performance Assessment Committee.
+A student with otherwise excellent qualifications may be permitted to take one or both of these prerequisite courses concurrently with methodology coursework, at the discretion of the Candidate Performance Assessment Committee.